MattisLind/teleprinterHat/README.md

 22. RX and TX LEDs
 23. Support for FSG device (optional)
 24. A few test sequences are built in.
 Continous RY and "The quick brown fox jumps over the lazy dog"
+25. Flow control using XON/XOFF, RTS/CTS or DSR/DTR.
+Selcteable using jumpers.
+Both via USB/FTDI or RS-232

 ## Stepup converter